rust-bitcoin/bip322/README.md

 ## Types of Signatures

-At the moment this crate supports ONLY `P2TR` and `P2WPKH` addresses.
-We're looking to stabilize the interface before implementing different address types.
+At the moment this crate supports `P2TR`, `P2WPKH` and `P2SH-P2WPKH` addresses.
-Feedback through issues or PRs is welcome and encouraged.
+Feedback through issues or PRs on the interface design and security is welcome and encouraged.

-- [ ] legacy
 - [x] simple
 - [x] full
 - [ ] full (proof-of-funds)
+- [ ] legacy (BIP-137)

 The goal is to provide a full signing and verifying library similar to [this](https://github.com/ACken2/bip322-js/tree/main) Javascript library.